 6.3 Meal Prep and Storage

-Mexican quinoa can be stored in an airtight container in the refrigerator for up to five days, making it a great option for meal prep.
-To reheat, simply use a microwave or stovetop, adding a splash of water or broth to keep it moist.
+Mexican quinoa stores well in the fridge for up to five days in an airtight container, making it awesome for meal prep.
+Heat it in the microwave or on the stove with a splash of water or broth to keep it moist.

 7. Frequently Asked Questions (FAQ)